How to flip a coin?

 Using a computer to flip a coin is free from external factors, and the result will be 50-50.
 After all, computers work on the binary system, so the only two things a computer knows for sure are the numbers 0 and 1.

-By using a program or website that generates a random result – either a 0 or a 1 – the computer can choose heads or tails for you, giving a much more balanced result.
+By using a program or website that generates a random result – either a 0 or a 1 – the computer can choose the result for you, giving a much more balanced result.
 An online coin flip is fair and accessible even if you don’t have a coin to hand.

 The question of randomness in itself is often raised in relation to computer systems – if computers work on logic and only deal in absolutes, how can anything from a computer be truly random?
 In truth, computer randomness is often generated by use of a complex algorithm that gives the end result based on a “seed” number.
 Whatever seed number is entered, the result will be a 0 or 1.
 If the same seed number is used twice, the same result will occur.